Rethinking Ecological Practices and Designs through Regenerative Agriculture, Appropriate Technology, and Restoration Ecology.

-This Webinar is a part of the ReGEN-Nations Program in the Ecology Dimension.
+This course is recorded from the webinar and mentorship calls in December 2020.
+The webinar is a part of the ReGEN-Nations Program in the Ecology Dimension.

 André Leu is the Author of the ‘Poisoning our Children’ and ‘The Myths of Safe Pesticides’.
 He is the co-author with Dr Vandana Shiva of ‘Biodiversity, Agroecology, Regenerative Organic Agriculture – Sustainable Solutions for Hunger, Poverty and Climate Change’

 He was the longest serving President of IFOAM – Organics International, the world change agent and umbrella body for the organic sector, and the International Director of Regeneration International – an organization that promotes food, farming and land use systems that regenerate and stabilize climate systems, the health of the planet and people, communities, culture and local economies, democracy and peace.

 André has an extensive knowledge of farming and environmental systems in more than 100 countries from over 45 years of working and visiting these countries.
 He speaks at numerous conferences, seminars, workshops as well as United Nations events.
 He meets with governments, UN bodies, industry, farmers, consumers and NGOs on the multi-functional benefits of regenerative organic agriculture, the health effects of pesticides and on the science of increasing soil organic matter to both mitigate and adapt to climate change.